pluteski/speech-to-text/blog/content/coopspecies_summarized.md

 *Herbert Gintis* continues to research econ & morality, and is also a frequent book reviewer on Amazon.com.

 This contains excerpts and paraphrased quotes from the book.

+**Caveats**

+Some attempt is made to edit the excerpts and add paraphrasing to make this more readable.
+However in some cases readability is sacrificed for fidelity.
+Most text that is not otherwise marked as an edit or editorial comment is an excerpt from the book -- however, you should confirm the quote yourself when using in a published account.
+You should also quote the book, and not this summarized version.

+In almost all if not all cases, emphasis was added by the editor (yours truly).

 The book's authors claim that it is intended to be a scientific description of how human's behave in decision-making group settings, and not how they _should_ behave.
 Likewise, if an excerpt is interpreted as a recommendation for how people _should_ behave, such an impression not intended.
 This summary is intended to distill the book down to the essence of the author's claims, only, and not to emphasize or de-emphasize any claims except where they might detract from brevity -- such as in-depth details of experimental studies and formal proofs.

 ## Stats